-- Following its consultation in 2015, the Government has now confirmed the changes which will be made in how termination payments will be taxed, and published draft legislation for comment.
+- The Government has now confirmed the changes on how termination payments are taxed, and published draft legislation for comment.

 Key points are:

-- all PILONs will now be taxed (irrespective of whether they are contractual or non-contractual).
-In fact, any payment or benefit which the employee would have received during his notice period (had he worked it) will be subject to tax and NICs.
+- all PILONs (payment in lieu of notice) will now be taxed and subject to NI payments (irrespective of whether they are contractual or non-contractual).
+In fact, any payment or benefit which the employee would have received during his notice period (had she/he worked it) will be subject to tax and NICs.
 Further details of how this provision will operate in practice are set out below;

 - the exemption for payments due to injury and disability will be retained, but will be amended so that it will not extend to injury to feelings unless the injury amounts to a “psychiatric injury or other recognised medical condition”;

 - foreign service relief will be withdrawn for all UK residents, the exception of seafarers.
 UK residents whose employment ended after 6/4/2018 who receive a payment or benefit in connection with that termination made after 13 September 2017 will not be eligible for tax relief for any period of foreign service as part of that job.